Mamangam Movie Review: A Convincing Recreation Of The Historical Tale Of The Warriors!

 Performances

 Mammootty is just splendid as Chandroth Valiya Panicker, the warrior beyond comparisons.
 Once again, he steals the show in a historical character, giving everything that is required for perfection.
-Watch out for his performance as the character with a feminine touch, he does it without a pinch of surrealism.
+Watch out for his performance as the character with a feminine touch, he does it excellently without going overboard.
 There is a scene in the film where he narrates the tale of an event that happened during their sojourn to the festival and the sacrifices of their men.
 The voice modulation is splendid and the metering of the dialogues is matchless.
 Unni Mukundan too is good in the action sequences and does justice to his role.
 The young kid, Achuthan is a revelation and makes a huge impact.
 Siddique impresses as the villain.
 Among the leading ladies, Prachi Tehlan is convincing in her role and the dubbing is also good.
 Kaviyoor Poonama and Valsala, who have brief on-screen time, put their experience to play by lifting those scenes with their strong performances.
 Kaniha somewhat looks a misfit with the dubbing adding to the woes.
 Manikuttan is the surprise package and is excellent in the second half.
 Sudev Nair and Suresh Krishna's roles are poorly written.

 Other Aspects